chrisdickinson/2019-nodeconf-eu/slides.md

 # 🦀

-^ On the other hand, decentralized registries are hard to build, but cheap to scale.
+^ On the other hand, decentralized registries are hard to build, but cheap to scale because they spread the cost of operatorship across a larger base.
 They're hard to build because, as you'll recall, good registry systems are built on enforcing trust-enhancing, friction-reducing tradeoffs for their users, and this is easiest to build if there's a global authority.
 When there's no central authority holding the keys, these tradeoffs are harder to enforce.
 For instance: how do you keep foundational packages from being removed from a